Kong/docs.konghq.com/app/konnect/gateway-manager/serverless-gateways/securing-backend-traffic.md

 {% endnavtab %}
 {% endnavtabs %}

-Upon completing the above you have secured the connection between your Serverless Kong gateway and the backend application.
+Upon completing the above you have secured the connection between your Serverless {{site.base_gateway}} and the backend application.
 Now you can add as many other security methods or implement additional plugins and functionality in the Serverless gateway and have your users hit the Gateway and be protected rather than directly hitting your backend application.

 ## More information